pmquang87/v0-pytorch-neural-network-designer/README.md

 An interactive visual tool for designing, analyzing, and exporting PyTorch neural network models directly in your browser.

-Built with the help of v0.app, Claude and Gemini.
+Built with the help of v0.app, Claude, Junie, and Gemini.

 ![img.png](img.png)